Cohort Analysis for SaaS

 • Analyze customers as a group based on the month they sign (each customer signing month would a new row in the spreadsheet with the left most row being the name of the month and year)

-• Look at the renew rate and annual recurring revenue for that group for each subsequent month (each month after signing would be a new column to the right of the signing month in the spreadsheet with the column names being the number of months as a customer)
+• Look at the renewal rate and annual recurring revenue for that group for each subsequent month (each month after signing would be a new column to the right of the signing month in the spreadsheet with the column names being the number of months as a customer)

 • Look for trends in over time (e.g. renewal rates significantly increase after the sixth month)